upendra-tata/heart-risk-prediction/README.md

 - If you prefer the dataset embedded in the repo, replace `src/download_dataset.py` with the CSV file placed at `data/heart.csv`.

 ## License & Acknowledgements
-- Use as you like for academic purposes.
-Replace with your preferred license if needed.
-- Dataset source referenced in the original report (Google Drive link).

 >>>>>>> 86267da (Initial commit - Heart Disease Prediction Project)